Victims’ families question release of Oklahoma sex offender

 A spokeswoman for the Oklahoma Department of Corrections did not immediately respond to a request for comment Wednesday on why McFadden was released despite facing new felony charges.

+The circumstances have alarmed Republican state Rep. Justin Humphrey, who chairs his chamber’s Criminal Judiciary Committee.
+He told The AP in a text that he’s working with another lawmaker on legislation that would “stop tragedies of this nature from occurring again.”

+He said the effort also will involve trying to determine how a person could commit sex crimes in prison and be released on good behavior, and how McFadden was able to be in contact with minors while on sex offender supervision.

-Court records show McFadden was charged with the new crimes in 2017 after the young woman’s relative alerted authorities in 2016.
+Court records show McFadden was charged with the new crimes in 2017 after the young woman’s relative alerted authorities.
 Set free in October 2020, he was arrested the next month and then released on $25,000 bond pending the trial, which was repeatedly delayed, in part due to the COVID-19 pandemic.

 McFadden married Holly Guess in May 2022; what she knew of his record isn’t clear.
 Mayo said the family didn’t learn about her son-in-law’s criminal history until a few months ago.